savoirtech/soa-rag-reference-architecture/README.md

 Examples: Chroma, Pinecone

+In our demo architecture we use Chroma.

 ## Agent System

 The Agent System is where our interaction with our application, the Vector Datastore & the LLM occur.

+We use Apache Karaf with a Backend-For-Frontend design to provide a web interface, and integration to LocalAI via LangChain4j.

 # The Result